Okpainmo/rusty-chat/NOTES.md

 - VISUAL STUDIO: https://visualstudio.microsoft.com/downloads/

 > After installation, ensure to add both to system PATH.
 Then restart system, and ensure that the project on the system is not too long, as that might trigger the windows "path too long" error.

+> **To finally disable the Windows path-too-long error, simply enable the allow-long-path features in Windows**

 ## Rust Multipart form handling.